• Skip to primary navigation

 traditional subjects- serious subjects

 The problem that this student has is they are using what I call ‘loose synonyms’.
-These are words that don’t really mean the same as each other and the result is that you are writing about something completely different from the question.
-This leads to you writing unrelated ideas and this can lower the score of your whole essay.
+These are words that don’t really mean the same as each other, and the result is that you are writing about something completely different from the question.
+This leads to you writing unrelated ideas and can lower your whole essay’s score.

 Another example is ‘extracurricular activities’, which means things you do outside of school, whereas the question relates to school subjects.
-The person who wrote this answer went on to mention ‘extracurricular activities’ several times in the rest of her essay and this meant she got a much lower score because she was talking about irrelevant ideas.
+The person who wrote this answer mentioned ‘extracurricular activities’ several times in the rest of her essay, which meant she got a much lower score because she was talking about irrelevant ideas.

 Finally, ‘traditional’ and ‘serious’ are very loose synonyms; so loose I would not really recognise them as synonyms at all.